 Two years ago we started working with wool at the Hermitage.
 Since then, we have tried out a lot with the material and also thought about what the manufacturing of wool products could look like on the scale of a small business.
 Last autumn we launched our first collection of handmade felt trivets which is available for purchase.

-It is the aim to revalue wool by buying raw wool from farmers in the area of Sykaminea and producing ecological products from it.
-In this way we plan to bring traditional processing methods into a contemporary environment and revive the small-medium business of wool on the island.
-Sustainability and ecology are the basis for high quality products.
+It is the aim to revalue wool by buying raw wool from farmers in the area of Sykaminea and making objects from it.
+In this way we plan to bring traditional processing methods into a contemporary environment.

 Wall Lamp (Ceramic - Wood)